-- Policy 5.1 Subdivision and land use shall, where practicable, be designed to achieve nutrient losses within the nutrient limits of the Nitrogen Discharge Allocation to the land, subject to Policy 5.2 below. - Policy 5.2 Any nutrient losses from subdivision and land use that exceed the limits of the Nitrogen Discharge Allocation to the land shall be accounted for and offset. not exceed the nutrient limits of the land unless those losses are offset by nutrient loss reductions on other land. - Policy 5.3 The assessment of nutrient losses shall follow best practice and be in accordance with any Council approved policy or guidelines, including any Nitrogen Allocation Transfer Plan (or equivalent) certified under the discharge consent for the Rotorua Wastewater Treatment Plant
+- Policy 5.1 Subdivision and land use shall be designed to achieve nutrient losses within the limits of the Nitrogen Discharge Allocation to the land, subject to Policy 5.2 below. - Policy 5.2 Any nutrient losses from subdivision and land use that exceed the limits of the Nitrogen Discharge Allocation to the land must be accounted for and offset otherwise subdivision consent will not be granted. - Policy 5.3 The assessment of nutrient losses shall follow best practice and be in accordance with any Council approved policy or guidelines, including any Nitrogen Allocation Transfer Plan (or equivalent) certified under the discharge consent for the Rotorua Wastewater Treatment Plant